 Enabling LDAP Authentication

-Enabling LDAP must be done by an UpGuard employee.
-Please contact your Account Manager or UpGuard Support to schedule an appointment.
+Enabling LDAP must be done by an UpGuard Engineer.
+Please contact your Technical Account Manager or UpGuard Support to schedule an appointment.

 We require an UpGuard Engineer to enable LDAP to mitigate the risk of the configuration being incorrect and an account administrator accidentally locking themselves out of an appliance.